Skip to main content

 The scenic El Chepe train travels through northern Mexico.Photo credit: dba duplessis / Shutterstock

-Chug your way up mountain passes in the states of Sinaloa and Chihuahua, watching as the landscape changes from coastal Los Mochis to the mountainous pueblo mágico of Creel.
-Disembark and see locals riding horses through the streets as you head into the Copper Canyon—technically six distinct canyons that cover an incredible 25,000 square miles (65,000 square kilometers).
+Chug your way up mountain passes in the states of Sinaloa and Chihuahua, watching as the landscape changes from coastal Los Mochis to the mountainous pueblo mágico of Creel—or vice versa, depending in which direction you opt to travel.
+Disembark and see locals riding horses through the streets as you head into the Copper Canyon.
+This canyon is technically comprised of six distinct canyons that cover an incredible 25,000 square miles (65,000 square kilometers), which are bigger than the Grand Canyon in Mexico’s northern neighbor.

-This train, which features 360-degree views and comfortable seats, makes a few stops on the way, so consider taking it slow and staying for a few days in each town.
-Note that in the summer, the train usually offers the ability to continue from Creel to Chihuahua City.
+The train, which features 360-degree views and comfortable seats, makes a few stops on the way, so consider taking it slow and staying for a few days in each town.
+And note that in the summer, the train usually gives you the option to continue from Creel to Chihuahua City; otherwise, you’ll need to arrange alternative transportation.

 More ways to explore Mexico